Mega Backdoor Roth via 401(k)

 Before Starting

-• Verify in-plan Roth conversion is permitted
+• Verify in-plan Roth conversion or in-service distribution is permitted

-• Check if automatic conversions are available
+• Check whether automatic conversions are available

 • Calculate your personal after-tax contribution capacity